 - red wine vinegar for sprinkling (optional)

 * If you can’t find ground lamb, buy a piece of lamb (shoulder is nice) and grind it yourself or have the butcher grind it for you at the market.

 - Put the ground lamb in a large bowl and spread out to create a thin layer.
-Season all over with salt and pepper.
+Season all over with the salt and pepper to taste.
 Sprinkle the onion over the meat.
 Top with the herbs and the olive oil.